ecmwf/ecflow/docs/python_api/reference/Client.rst

 In the last case (task t2) after each force complete, the next time slot is incremented.
 This can be seen by calling the Why command.

+Effect of forcing the state to queued:

+Forcing a node to :term:`queued` is a deliberately minimal operation, intended to allow a task to run again while preserving the output of the previous runs.
+It is **not** equivalent to requeue().
+The following are reset:

+- the late flag, the :term:`events <event>`, and the :term:`meters <meter>` of the node (and, when force_state_recursive() is used, of all its children)
+- any :term:`limit` token held by the node, which is released when the state actually changes

+Everything else is preserved.
+In particular, the following are **not** reset:

+- the job output counter (i.e. :term:`ECF_TRYNO`), so that the next run does not overwrite the output of the previous runs
+- the aborted reason, the job password, and the process identifier
+- the node flags, such as late, aborted, killed, and jobcmd_failed
+- :term:`repeat` attributes, which retain their current value
+- time based attributes, whose next time slot is neither reset nor re-evaluated
+- queue attributes, which retain their current index
+- :term:`labels <label>`
+- the :term:`suspended` status, which is neither set nor cleared
+- the default status (i.e. :term:`defstatus`), which is not re-applied

+Note that user :term:`zombies <zombie>` are created for any task that is :term:`active` or :term:`submitted` at the time the command is issued.

+Use requeue() instead, when all the attributes of a node are expected to be reset.

 2. force_state(self: ecflow.Client, arg0: list, arg1: ecflow.State) -> None